Noise Exposure Monitoring

 Frequently Asked Questions

 To ensure that employees and occupants are safe.
-Failure of providing safety to the occupants of the facilities will contradict or against the law and regulations set by Department of Occupational Safety and Health Malaysia (DOSH).
+Failure to provide safety to building occupants will contradict or go against the law and regulations set by the Department of Occupational Safety and Health Malaysia (DOSH).

 - Are individuals required to raise their voices?

-- Do workers in noisy workplaces experience ringing in their ears at the end of their shifts?
+- Do workers experience ringing in their ears at the end of their shifts?

 - Do they discover that when they return home from work, they must turn up the volume on their car radio higher than when they left?